 London is a global hub for the PR and communications industry.
 We have strong connections with international PR experts, and our teaching staff will provide you with a valuable link to these professional networks.
 Based in Greenwich, London we will teach you how PR fits within organisational strategy and marketing.

-This degree is accredited by the Chartered Institute of Public Relations (CIPR).
-Successful graduates will be eligible for the CIPR Advanced Certificate in Public Relations, helping to improve your career earning potential.
+This degree is recognised by the Chartered Institute of Public Relations (CIPR) and a partner of the Public Relations and Communications Association (PRCA).
+Successful graduates will be eligible for the CIPR Advanced Certificate in Public Relations.

 You will gain an understanding of PR principles and professional skills in writing, presenting, networking, digital communications and media relations.
-You will learn how to analyse target audiences and implement effective PR and communications campaigns.
+You will learn how to analyse stakeholders and implement effective PR and communications campaigns.

-Our specialised courses will help you to develop a range of communication skills, and there is a strong emphasis on social media and media relations.
+You have the opportunity to specialise in marketing, languages or events management within your degree.
+Develop your language skills in either Mandarin, Spanish, French, or Italian alongside the programme.
+This combination will make you stand out and excel in the public relations industry.
+Our specialised courses will help you to develop a range of communication skills, and there is a strong emphasis on digital media and media relations.
 You will also be encouraged to reflect on professionalism and ethics.

 Links to industry

 You will have opportunities to explore specialist sectors, such as corporate, consumer or charity PR.
-PR industry experts from companies such as Marks & Spencer, leading PR consultancies, the Media Trust and the police, deliver guest lectures to keep you up to date on the latest trends.
+Dozens of PR industry experts from companies such as Marks & Spencer, the BBC, Weber Shandwick, Bell Pottinger, leading PR consultancies, major charities and the police, deliver guest lectures to keep you up to date on the latest trends.

 In the third year, you will have the option to undertake a work placement to build your core skills, which employers seek in graduates.
-Previous students have secured placements at the Walt Disney Company, Ford and Sony.
+Previous students have secured placements at Apple, the Walt Disney Company, Ford and Sony Playstation.